BBBase-EHeresy/PPPub/docs/scenarios/rules_manual.md

 ![](../media/rules_manual/image408.jpeg)

-THE ARMY OF THE DEAD Adam isn't content with leaving his Army of Minas Tirith as it is â€” he's begun adding allies in already, painting the King of the Dead and a full warband of Warriors of the Dead too.
+THE ARMY OF THE DEAD Adam isn't content with leaving his Army of Minas Tirith as it is — he's begun adding allies in already, painting the King of the Dead and a full warband of Warriors of the Dead too.
 His plan is to add these, along with Aragorn, to the army as Historical Allies in the very near future.

 Gandalf the White is Adam's next Hero, and he has included Peregrin Took, Guard of the Citadel within his warband, along with a slew of Warriors of Minas Tirith to represent those who fought alongside the Wizard on the White City's ramparts.
 Adding Gandalf provides Adam's force with access to some Magical Powers such as Immobilise and Blinding Light, which can be very useful in a tight spot.